cloud-native-toolkit/site-developer-guide/docs/reference/cli.md

 Connects a branch in a Git repo to a either a Jenkins or Tekton CI pipeline in the environment and triggers an initial build.
 A webhook is also created so that when a new commit is added to the branch, the pipeline is triggered to start the process to rebuild and redeploy the app using the new code.
-Currently, webhook creation is supported for repositories hosted on Gitlab, Github, Github Enterprise, Bitbucket, and Gogs.
+Currently, webhook creation is supported for repositories hosted on Gitlab, Github, Github Enterprise, Bitbucket, Gitea and Gogs.

 This command can either be used to register a git repository that has previously been cloned to the local filesystem **OR** using the remote repo url.